rahulpalamuttam/weld/GPU-BACKEND.md

 ## TODO

 #### Reductions:

-* currently, we added addition by calling a thrust, but this is
-* clearly slow in comparison to generating a
+* currently, we do sum by calling a thrust function on the gpu array generated by previous computations, but this is clearly slower in comparison to generating a single kernel call.
+(For instance, thrust's transform_and_reduce option performs clearly better than our implementation)
-        - compare thrust call, with transform_and_reduce implementation. e.g.,
-        for dot product.
-If it is significant, then we should do something about it.

 #### Annotations:

-* add annotations to each for loop so we can easily add the gpu v/s cpu flag in the weld code - perhaps during one of the transformations / or let the user specify it.
+* Add annotations to each for loop so we can easily add the gpu v/s cpu flag in the weld code - perhaps during one of the transformations / or let the user specify it.

 #### Programmatic Compilation:

 #### Minor

-* Add automatic tests (currently python/numpy/test.py serves as the test file - but because we do not have programmatic compilation, this requires a lot of manual compilations...)

 * free the device output in case of reductions
 * Decide when we definitely don't want to offload to gpu: